djoepramono/scala-playground/slides/lens-and-prism/lens-and-prism.md

 # Let's have a look at lens

-It's a reference to a subpart of some data type
+It's a set of function to interact with a subpart of some data type

 ```scala
 case class Lens[S, A] (